HOLISTIC GUIDING PRINCIPLeS

 - Determining whether the organization has any specific needs Change, Inc. may be able to directly address.

-Laura Brackett is a Licensed Professional Counselor (LPC) in the State of Missouri.
-She holds a Master of Education in Clinical Mental Health Counseling from the University of Missouri–St. Louis (UMSL), and is also Director of Community Engagement, meaning it’s her job to interface with other organizations in the community needing support or connection.
-Laura has extensive experience helping adults and adolescents on a wide variety of emotional and relationship issues.
+Danielle Silver is a Provisionally Licensed Professional Counselor (PLPC under supervision) in the State of Missouri, and holds a Master of Arts in Professional Counseling from Lindenwood University.
+She is also our Director of Community Engagement, meaning it’s her job to interface with organizations in our community needing support or connection, as well as to facilitate our internal sense of community and engagement among staff.

 Urban Harvest STL believes everyone in our community should have equitable access to fresh, healthy food regardless of socioeconomic status, race or location.
 They grow healthy produce across a network of seven urban farms in the heart of St. Louis and donate the majority of the harvest to nonprofit partners serving communities with limited or non-existent access to healthy, nutritious food.
 Urban Harvest STL also educates and engages the surrounding community in these efforts.